jamiegibney/sorting_algo_visualiser/README.md

 ## TODO

+- [ ] Handle the case where the sorting thread panics — ideally a message should be sent and the thread respawned.

 - [ ] Instead of computing each algorithm in discrete steps, "record" their operations on the main array, and then play that back at whatever rate is appropriate.
 - [ ] Add new sorting algorithms
     - [ ] Merge sort